mcpython4-coding/Documentation/mcpython/common/world/SaveFile.md

         function dump(self, data, part, **kwargs)

-            similar to read(...), but the other way round.
+            Similar to read(...), but the other way round.
             :param data: the data to store, optional, may be None
             :param part: the part to save
             :param kwargs: the kwargs to give the saver